 STORM Demo Sites:

-To experiment the STORM platform’s general applicability, the controller will be demonstrated in two existing demo sites: one highly innovative low-temperature DHC network in the Netherlands and a more common medium-temperature district heating grid in Sweden.
+To experiment the STORM platform’s general applicability, the controller was demonstrated in two existing demo sites: one highly innovative low-temperature DHC network in the Netherlands and a more common medium-temperature district heating grid in Sweden.
 In Rottne, Sweden, the STORM controller will help to reduce the oil usage and optimise the bio-fuel boilers.
 For Heerlen, the Netherlands, the STORM controller is vital to manage the capacity of the flooded mine galleries and to balance the different clusters.

 The following publication have been produced by the project partners:

 - “Operational Demand Forecasting in District Heating Systems Using Ensembles of Online Machine Learning Algorithms,” Energy Procedia, Volume 116, June 2017: p.208 – 216.